Year 4 Teacher

 - Choose nouns or pronouns appropriately for clarity and cohesion and to avoid repetition

 - Use conjunctions, adverbs and prepositions to express time and cause using fronted adverbials

 - Use and punctuate direct speech

-This half term, our science topic is Living Things and their Habitats.
-The children will:
+This half term, our science topic is sound.
+Children will learn to:

 - identify how sounds are made, associating some of them with something vibrating